The Act of Marriage: Criticism

 Rolling Stone magazine criticized the book as "an explicit Christian sex manual, condemning petting, abortion and homosexuality."
 However, many Christian groups hail the book as a milestone in contemporary Christian sex education.

 Academic study

-Within academia, The Act of Marriage is viewed as an interesting insight into the ever changing relationship between mainstream religion and sexual practice.
-Michigan State Professor, Amy DeRogatis, took a deep look at this book and others of the sort to explore the impacts they have on gender roles within Protestant Evangelical tradition.
-While it pushes the boundaries of accepted sexual practice within Evangelical heterosexual marriage to that point, it upholds a strictly complementarian view of gender.
+Within academia, The Act of Marriage is viewed as an interesting insight into the ever-changing relationship between mainstream religion and sexual practice.
+Michigan State professor Amy DeRogatis examined the book and others of the sort to explore the impacts they have on gender roles within the evangelical Protestant tradition.
+While it pushes the boundaries of accepted sexual practice within evangelical heterosexual marriage to that point, it upholds a strictly complementarian view of gender.
 At some points within the text it describes men as "beasts" and "uncontrollable" in the context of sexual desire, while it paints women as pleasers and far less sexual than their husbands.
-Although this seems overly traditionalist, they were not out of line with commonly held cultural belief.